Fomitopsis pinicola

-Fomitopsis pinicola, is a stem decay fungus common on softwood and hardwood trees.
-Its conk (fruit body) is known as the red-belted conk.
-The species is common throughout temperate Europe and Asia.
+Fomitopsis pinicola, is a stem-decay fungus.
+Its conk (fruit body) is known as the red-belted conk or red-belted bracket.
+The species is common throughout temperate Eurasia.
 It is a decay fungus that serves as a small-scale disturbance agent in coastal rainforest ecosystems.
 It influences stand structure and succession in temperate rainforests.
 It performs essential nutrient cycling functions in forests.
-It has been reported that mushrooms have significant antioxidant activity.
+As well as a key producer of brown rot residues that are stable soil components in coniferous forest ecosystems.